jsohlendorff/continuous_time_LTMLE/article.typ

 // is solved in one iteration only, while still providing stability
 // resulting from not using large inverse probability of treatment weights.

-Another potential issue with the estimation of the nuisance parameters is that the history is high dimensional and that the covariates in the history are highly correlated, since many covariates may not change between events.
+Another potential issue with the estimation of the nuisance parameters is the high dimensionality of the history and the variables in the history are highly correlated.
+//and that the covariates in the history are highly correlated, since many covariates may not change between events.
 This may yield issues with regression-based methods.
-If we adopt a TMLE approach, we may be able to use collaborative TMLE (@van2010collaborative) to deal with the high dimensionality of the history.
+If we adopt a TMLE approach, we may be able to use collaborative TMLE (@van2010collaborative) to deal with these issues.

 //Another alternative method for inference within the TMLE framework is to use temporal difference learning to avoid iterative estimation of $Qbar(k)$ altogether (@shirakawaLongitudinalTargetedMinimum2024)
 //by appropriately extending it to the continuous-time setting;